Jak II: Plot

-To locate Mar's tomb, Jak and Daxter work with the blind soothsayer Onin, who tasks them with recovering artifacts that lead to its location.
+To locate Mar's tomb, Jak and Daxter work with the blind and mute soothsayer Onin and her monkey-macaw hybrid interpreter Pecker, who task them with recovering artifacts that lead to its location.
 Within the tomb, Jak passes its tests of manhood, but Praxis, having followed him, makes off with the Precursor Stone.
-Ashelin informs him that Praxis and Krew are meeting at a weapons factory, where they are preparing to use a Piercer Bomb to crack the Precursor Stone open.
+Ashelin informs him that Praxis and Krew are meeting at a weapons factory, where they are preparing to use a Piercer Bomb to crack the Precursor Stone open and release the energy inside.
 Jak and Daxter defeat the treacherous Krew and recover the Heart of Mar gemstone, a key component for Keira's Rift Rider, before leaving Krew to be caught in the Piercer Bomb's explosion.
 The city falls under siege as Kor reveals himself as the Metal Head Leader, having manipulated events to access the Stone.
-At a construction site, Praxis — mortally injured by the Metal Head Leader — reveals a second Piercer Bomb with the Precursor Stone attached, and Daxter disarms the bomb to secure the Stone.
+Praxis, mortally injured by the Metal Head Leader, reveals to Jak and Daxter a second Piercer Bomb with the Precursor Stone attached, and Daxter disarms the bomb to secure the Stone.

-In the final confrontation at the Metal Head nest, the Leader reveals that the boy is Jak's younger self and that the Stone houses a Precursor entity that only young Jak can release.
+In a final confrontation at the Metal Head nest, the Leader reveals that the boy is Jak's younger self, who was born in Haven City and sent to the past to gain the strength needed to defeat him, and that the Stone houses a Precursor entity that only young Jak can release.
 After Jak defeats the Metal Head Leader, young Jak releases the Precursor entity, which declares the Precursors' war against the Metal Heads over and tells Jak that his Dark Eco corruption has been balanced with light.
-Young Jak and young Samos are sent back to the past to fulfill their destinies, while the Precursor Ring is destroyed.
+The young Jak and Samos are sent back to the past to fulfill their destinies, while the Precursor Ring is destroyed.
 Ashelin becomes Haven City's governor, and Torn leads the reformed Krimson Guards.
 Daxter rebrands Krew's saloon as the Naughty Ottsel, where the group celebrates their victory.
 Jak reflects on his younger self, and Samos hints at future adventures involving Mar.